TechDocsStudio/biel-docs/docs/installation/gatsby.md

     ```

     :::info
-    If you're using yarn as your package manager, run `yarn add biel-search-react` instead of the npm command above.
+    If you're using yarn as your package manager, run `yarn add biel-react` instead of the npm command above.
     :::

 1. In the main component where you wish to place the chatbot (often `src/pages/index.js`), embed the Biel.ai button: